yaqwsx/KiKit/doc/faq.md

 language to specify the panel.
 But why reinvent the wheel and design a custom language when we can use Python?
 It integrates well with other tools and many people already know it.

+# How do I run KiKit with KiCAD nightly?

+See section "Choosing KiCAD version" in [the installation guide](installation.md).